uspki/policies/certificate-policy.md

 Failure of the subscriber to object to the certificate or its contents shall constitute acceptance of the certificate.

 ### 4.4.2 Publication of the certificate by the CA
 As specified in Section 2.1, all CA certificates SHALL be published in repositories.
+All CA certificates SHALL be published to the repositories within 24 hours of issuance.
-CAs SHALL publish all Subscriber certificates in two (2) Certificate Transparency Log servers.
+CAs SHALL log all end entity certificates in a minimum of two (2) Certificate Transparency Log servers as outlined in Section 4.3.1.

 ### 4.4.3 Notification of certificate issuance by the CA to other entities
-No stipulation.
+See Section 4.4.2.

 ## 4.5 Key pair and certificate usage

 ### 4.5.1 Subscriber private key and certificate usage
 See Section 9.6.3, provisions 2. and 4.

-The intended scope of usage for a private key shall be specified through certificate extensions, including the key usage and extended key usage extensions, in the associated certificate and in accordance with the certificate profiles included with this Certificate Policy.
+The intended scope of usage for a private key shall be in accordance with the certificate profiles included with this Certificate Policy.

 ### 4.5.2 Relying party public key and certificate usage
-Certificates may specify restrictions on use through critical certificate extensions, including the basic constraints and key usage extensions.

 All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.

 It is recommended that relying parties process and comply with this information whenever using certificates in a transaction.

 ## 4.6 Certificate renewal
+Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.

 ### 4.6.1 Circumstance for certificate renewal
-CA and Subscriber certificates issued under the policy SHALL NOT be renewed.
+CA certificates SHALL NOT be renewed.
+End entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates SHALL NOT be renewed.
+Certificate renewal requests SHALL be treated as new applications and information verified in accordance with Section 4.2.1

 Online Certificate Status Protocol (OCSP) Delegated responder certificates MAY be renewed.

 ### 4.6.2 Who may request renewal
-The Policy Authority SHALL request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the OCSP Administrator.
+The Policy Authority SHALL request that CAs routinely process OCSP Delegated Responder certificate renewal requests at the time the original certificate is requested by the Administrator.

 ### 4.6.3 Processing certificate renewal requests
-The CA SHALL verify that the new certificate expiration date SHALL NOT exceed 825 days from the date of initial certificate issuance.
+The CA SHALL verify that the OCSP Delegated Responder certificate expiration date SHALL NOT exceed 825 days from the date of initial certificate issuance.

 ### 4.6.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.